PyMoDAQ/PyMoDAQ/docs/src/tutorials/contribute_to_pymodaq_code.rst

 (1) Fork the upstream repository
 ++++++++++++++++++++++++++++++++

-While we are connected to your GitHub account, let’s go to the PyMoDAQ repository and select the *pymodaq-dev branch*.
+While we are connected to our GitHub account, let’s go to the PyMoDAQ repository and select the *pymodaq-dev* branch.
 Then we click on the *Fork* button.

 .. figure:: /image/tutorial_contribute_to_pymodaq_code/fork_pmd.png